heejung/deep-learning/README.md

 ### 2. Dog-Breed Classifier (CNN - Convolutional Neural Networks)
 Build a pipeline to process real-world, user-supplied images.
 Given an image of a dog, my CNN identifies an estimate of the canine's breed.

+### 3. Generate TV Script (RNN & LSTM)
+Generate a TV script by defining and training a Recurrent Neural Network (RNN), such as Long-term Short-term Memory (LSTM)

 ## Computer Vision

 ### 1. Facial Keypoint Detection (CNN to detect facial keypoints)